ouillie/terminalle/README.md

 ```

 If you use multiple monitors,
-considering hooking up shortcuts for the aforementioned movement methods as well.
+consider hooking up shortcuts for the aforementioned movement methods as well.

 [KDE][7] can configure shortcuts to call D-Bus methods directly.